 What to bring

-- The 20p Latte Levy has been reintroduced in University catering outlets as part of the #WasteNott campaign to reduce plastic waste.
+- The 20p Latte Levy has been reintroduced in SU catering outlets as part of the #WasteNott campaign to reduce plastic waste.
 Remember a reusable cup to make sure you get a discount on hot drinks.

 - Many water fountains are operational again, so save more pennies by bringing and refilling your own water bottle.

 - Due to the ventilation needed for Covid, some spaces may be cooler than they used to be.
 Be prepared and bring some layers to stay warm.

 - Facemasks are still recommended in our buildings so don’t forget your reusable mask.

 - If remembering milk for hot drinks every day proves challenging, is now the time to consider ditching dairy altogether?

 - Portland Zero will be opening again on 20 September (open Monday, Wednesday, Friday 11am-3pm) so combine your trip onto campus with some zero-waste shopping.
 Bring some containers and stock up on household items and non-perishable food, all plastic free.

 The new commute